PaulaScholz/TwoPaneGroupInfoList/README.md

 ![Microsoft Emulator](ReadmeImages/EmulatorManager.png)

 Once you have started the emulator image by pressing the Start button, the emulator will launch and you will see a Progress Ring as the Win10x OS image loads.
 If the Progress Ring stops and the emulator freezes, you will have to disable the GPU, as some desktop GPUs are not compatible with the emulator.
-To to this, click the Edit button on the image entry in the Emulator Manager and you will see a screen that looks like this:
+To do this, click the Edit button on the image entry in the Emulator Manager and you will see a screen that looks like this:

 ![Edit Emulator Device](ReadmeImages/ConfigureEmulator.png)